 When Jesus was born, the wise men from the east came searching for Jesus to worship him by following the star, but sadly they went to King Herod to ask where they can find him.
 When Herod heard this, he was angry about this new king Jesus the wise men were looking for.
 He was so mad that he killed all the male children under two years in and around Bethlehem so that this king, which the wise men were referring to, is dead.
 There was weeping heard all around Bethlehem.
 Probably over a hundred children would have been killed that night.
 By any stretch of the imagination, this narrative of the birth of Jesus is neither nice nor pretty.
 There was trouble everywhere, even in the holy family.
 Joseph and Mary had to take Jesus and flee to Egypt after being told by an angel.

 Why didn’t the grand Christmas pageant at the cathedral did not resemble anything to what happened at the parking lot?
-Why are our Christmas festivities seem to be all sanitized, extravagant, and pretty?
+Why do wen want our Christmas festivities seem to be all sanitized, extravagant, and pretty?
 Our public spaces, churches, homes all decked up with nicely lit Christmas trees, Santa Claus, reindeers, snowman, and even snow, which you don’t see in most of India.
-Jesus, the king, was born in a stable, cave, or in someone’s home.
+Jesus, the king, was born in a stable, cave, or in someone’s stable.
 It was a dirty place without fresh air or water.
 He was born to insignificant parents under the shadow of the powerful emperor Caesar Augustus and Herod the Great, who is known for his extravagant life, wealth, and power.
 Are we seeking Jesus in a palace when he is born in a lowly place for a lowly couple?
 Have we not sanitized the truth to a fairy tale?

 I don’t mean to say that we should not have fun, the bells, and whistles.
 We all need to celebrate together in goodwill.
 Sharing a meal, gifting, singing, dancing, and even playing Secret Santa is lovely.
 However, the point is, our lives, and our world today isn’t any better, it is messy, but that doesn't matter to God.